Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 In the case Chloe Adolphi Pty Ltd as trustee for The Chloe Adolphi Family Trust v Chief Commissioner of State Revenue [2024] NSWCATAD 48, the Trust tried to amend its trust deed with a deed of rectification to exclude foreign beneficiaries retroactively.
 The Trust was established in April 2021 and acquired NSW property in May 2021 without excluding foreign persons.

-A deed of rectification was signed in December 2022, but the court held that such a deed cannot retroactively alter the trust’s status to avoid past liabilities.
+A rectification deed was signed in December 2022, but the court held that such a deed could not retroactively alter the trust’s status to avoid past liabilities.
 Therefore, a deed of rectification signed today cannot operate in the past.

-To escape foreign surcharges the Family Trust must be amended before the trust acquires residential property.
+The Family Trust must be amended before acquiring residential property to escape foreign surcharges.
 See, for example, the Victorian State Revenues’ comment:

 ‘…persons considering purchasing residential property can ensure that they are not liable for the foreign purchaser additional duty by … amending the [Family Trust] trust deed so that there are appropriate restrictions on foreign persons as potential beneficiaries (e.g. include an express exclusion clause for foreigners).
-Importantly, any amendment will have to be done prior to the dutiable transaction completing (i.e. prior to settlement).’ [italic inserted]
+Importantly, any amendment will have to be done prior to the dutiable transaction completing (i.e. prior to settlement).’ [italic inserted by Legal Consolidated]

-Rather than sign this Deed, can I just stop distributing to foreigners?
+Rather than sign this Deed, can I stop distributing it to foreigners?

 Merely choosing not to distribute to foreign beneficiaries does not stop the surcharge.
-This approach is ineffective because the applicable law evaluates whether a trust faces these surcharges based on the inclusion of foreign persons in the trust deed, regardless of actual distributions.
+This approach is ineffective because the applicable law evaluates whether a trust faces these surcharges based on including foreign persons in the trust deed, regardless of actual distributions.

-The surcharges still apply even where the discretionary trust has no foreign controllers and has never distributed to a foreign
+The surcharges still apply even where the discretionary trust has no foreign controllers and has never been distributed to a foreign beneficiary

 What if the ‘foreigner’ is also an Appointor, Trustee or Default Beneficiary?

-If a ‘foreign person’ holds the role of appointor, trustee, or director/shareholder of a trust, they exercise significant control over the trust’s operations.
-You need to build two separate Deeds of Variation:
+If a ‘foreign person’ holds the role of appointor, trustee, or director/shareholder of a company, they exercise significant control over the trust’s operations.
+You may need to build two separate Deeds of Variation:

-- Change Trustee, Appointors and exclude a Beneficiary
+- the second document, which is called a Change Trustee, Appointors and excludes a Beneficiary Deed of Variation

-Simply using a deed of variation to remove foreigners does not resolve the issue of a ‘foreign person’ occupying these key positions.
+In summary, simply using a deed of variation to remove foreigners does not resolve the issue of a ‘foreign person’ who also occupies these key positions.

 Is the Deed of Variation to exclude foreigners the right document for my Family Trust?